pcfens/puppet-filebeat/README.md

 #### Multiline Logs

-Filebeat prospectors (versions >= 1.1) can handle multiline log entries.
-The `multiline` parameter accepts a hash containing `pattern`, `negate`, `match`, `max_lines`, and `timeout` as documented in the filebeat [configuration documentation](https://www.elastic.co/guide/en/beats/filebeat/1.1/filebeat-configuration-details.html#multiline).
+Filebeat prospectors can handle multiline log entries.
+The `multiline` parameter accepts a hash containing `pattern`, `negate`, `match`, `max_lines`, and `timeout` as documented in the filebeat [configuration documentation](https://www.elastic.co/guide/en/beats/filebeat/current/multiline-examples.html).

 #### JSON Logs

 Filebeat prospectors (versions >= 5.0) can natively decode JSON objects if they are stored one per line.
-The `json` parameter accepts a hash containing `message_key`, `keys_under_root`, `overwrite_keys`, and `add_error_key` as documented in the filebeat [configuration documentation](https://www.elastic.co/guide/en/beats/filebeat/5.0/configuration-filebeat-options.html#config-json).
+The `json` parameter accepts a hash containing `message_key`, `keys_under_root`, `overwrite_keys`, and `add_error_key` as documented in the filebeat [configuration documentation](https://www.elastic.co/guide/en/beats/filebeat/5.5/configuration-filebeat-options.html#config-json).

 ### Prospectors in Hiera

-Prospectors can be declared in hiera using the `prospectors` parameter.
+Prospectors can be defined in hiera using the `prospectors` parameter.
 By default, hiera will not merge prospector declarations down the hiera hierarchy.
-To change the behavior in puppet 3 use the `prospectors_merge` parameter.
-In puppet 4, you can use `prospectors_merge`, but can also use the [lookup_options](https://docs.puppet.com/puppet/latest/reference/lookup_quick.html#setting-lookupoptions-in-data) flag.

-When `prospectors_merge` is set to true, `prospectors` will be replaced by the output of `hiera_hash('filebeat::prospectors')`.
+That behavior can be changed by configuring the [lookup_options](https://docs.puppet.com/puppet/latest/reference/lookup_quick.html#setting-lookupoptions-in-data) flag.

 ### Usage on Windows